AnnDkk/Coding1/README.md

     var drawOutput = new Array(1024);
     var counter = 0;
 ```
+>Using the output of a sinewave oscillator to control the frequency of anothe.
+Then, by setting frequency, amplitude and modulation index, the four waveforms are synthesized into a harmonious sound bed.
->Using mouse position to control sound allows users to have a better interactive experience
+>>In addition, using mouse position to control sound allows users to have a better interactive experience.
 ```
 maxiAudio.play = function() {
         var wave = osc1.sinewave(98 + (osc2.sinewave(10) * 20)) * osc3.sinewave(0.01*mouseX) + osc4.sinewave(88 + (osc2.sinewave(1) * 5)) * osc3.sinewave(0.01);